priss-zilla/NASA-AWSoM-Validation-Project/README.md

 ESCAPADE Data Review Meeting:
 - 2 spacecraft
-- One of it to eventually go to Mars
+- Both eventually go to Mars
 - Tracking of flux tube
 - Mars is a non magnetised planet
 - Need to be more well equipped to deal with multi point measurements.